 Memory

-class econsimulacra.memory.base.ConsumptionHistoryItem(item_name, quantity, time, time_step)[source]
+class econsimulacra.memory.memory_items.ConsumptionHistoryItem(item_name, quantity, time, time_step)[source]

 Bases: object